Germany's far-right AfD: Moderate co-leader Meuthen gives up, spelling victory for radical fringe | DW | 11.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The far-right populist AfD's co-leader Jörg Meuthen, considered a moderate, has announced his retreat from frontline politics.
-This comes after months of leadership struggles and a poor showing in the general election.
+Jörg Meuthen, co-leader of the far-right populist AfD and considered a moderate, has announced his retreat from front-line politics.
+It comes after months of leadership struggles and a poor showing in the election.

 After a long battle over the direction of the populist far-right Alternative for Germany (AfD), co-leader Jörg Meuthen on Monday announced he would not run again for the leadership at the party's upcoming conference in December.

-Chrupalla leads the AfD's Bundestag parliamentary group together with Alice Weidel, an ecomomist from the wealthy southwestern state of Baden-Württemberg.
+Chrupalla leads the AfD's Bundestag parliamentary group together with Alice Weidel, an economist from the wealthy southwestern state of Baden-Württemberg.

 In May, AfD members gave a resounding victory to Weidel and Chrupalla, naming them as top candidates for September's general election.

-This was seen as victory for the AfD's radical fringe, who support the pair.
-Meuthen, a member of the European Parliament, however, had been promoting more moderate lead candidates — a plan that failed miserably.
+Meuthen's decision to step down was seen as victory for the AfD's radical fringe, who support the pair.
+Meuthen, a member of the European Parliament, had been promoting more moderate lead candidates — a plan that failed miserably.

-At the election on September 26, the AfD lost two percentage pointsfrom its 2017 result, winning just over 11% of the nationwide vote.
-Now it is no longer the largest opposition party in the Bundestag, robbing it of a high-profile role in parliamentary debates and potentially making it less visible in Germany's politics.
+In the general election on September 26, the AfD lost two percentage points from its 2017 result, winning just over 10% of the nationwide vote.
+It's no longer the largest opposition party in the Bundestag, robbing it of a high-profile role in parliamentary debates and potentially making it less visible in Germany's politics.

 At a press conference after the vote, Weidel was quick to allege that the losses were the result of media bias and what she called unfair election campaigning by political competitors.